Ahmedsaed/ReChain/README.md

 ### To-Do List
 - [ ] Rebrand and Redesign
-- [ ] View number of notifications in the profile card
-- [ ] Add a notifications panel
 - [ ] Add the ability to navigate through the Hot Feed and NFT Galleries